There’s a collective awakening occurring right now.

 With it, more brands are leaning towards more conscious marketing.

 It’s your responsibility to live, work, and write inclusively and consciously.
+You can do good and make profit.
+The two aren’t mutually exclusive.
+But people and the planet should come first.

 In the Carolyn Tate’s book Conscious Marketing, she states: